A family of five became one vineyard

-The five owners of Elmaro all lead separate lives with five different careers until one day…
+The five owners of Elmaro all led separate lives with five different careers until one day…

 Lynita May Docken, by far the most active and creative woman you will ever meet, wanted a retirement project.
 Originally one of three women master plumbers (yes, you read that right: PLUMBERS) statewide, Lynita was finishing up her career as the plumbing program manager for Wisconsin.
 A lover of outdoors and the environment, she was debating a specialty crop.
 When she discovered the University of Minnesota grape hybrids she was hooked.
 She planted Marquette…to make a long story short she fell in love with grapes, wine and brought everyone along with her.
 In 2010, she completed her enology (study of winemaking) certificate from the University of California – Davis.
 She has created phenomenal award winning wines ranging from dry oaked reds like Marquette to full sweet black currant wines.
 Each wine is a work of art and Lynita a master artist.

 Mark Edward Delaney has farmed since he was a boy.
 He and his dad, Robert, planted soybeans as their first crop on the family homestead.
-The old farmhouse foundation sat underneath an over 300 year old white pine tree in the middle of the eighty aches of sandy loam that started as Mark’s great-great-great-grandparents’ dream.
+The old farmhouse foundation sat underneath an over 300 year old white pine tree in the middle of the eighty acres of sandy loam that started as Mark’s great-great-great-grandparents’ dream.
 Mark and his parents continued to farm this land and up to 1400 acres more every season since he was a boy.
 They formed Elmaro Farms Incorporated and the name equally represents them in the first two letters of each of their names: Elaine, Mark, and Robert.
 Then came the grapes…Mark sold almost every piece of farming equipment he owned March 15, 2010 and turned it over to start a winery.
 He said, “I accomplished my dream of farming.
 It’s time to help someone else achieve theirs.”
 He managed the vineyard and any other task put before him till this spring when he decided to take a little more time for himself.
 He now offers help on special projects and advice whenever we need it.